sajil13/Simple-Alarm-using-Python/README.md

 # Simple-Alarm-using-Python
-A simple program in python which takes input in hh:mm time format and gives out an alert using tkinter library when the time comes.
+A simple program in python which takes input in hh:mm time format(24 hr Format) and gives out an alert using win32api library when the time comes.